Varvara Gracheva: 2021: First full WTA Tour season & semifinal, top 80

 Gracheva ended the season with a semifinal appearance at the Open de Limoges, finishing the year inside the top 80 for the first time in her career.

-2022: Second French Open third round, top 60 debut
+2022: Second French Open 3rd round, top 60

 Gracheva started into the year at the Melbourne Summer Set but was soundly beaten by Sorana Cîrstea without winning a game.
 Her poor run extended with a first-round exit at the Australian Open, falling to qualifier Lucia Bronzetti in three sets.

-At the St. Petersburg Ladies' Trophy she qualified for the main draw.
+At the St. Petersburg Ladies' Trophy, she qualified for the main draw.
 At the Dubai Championships, she defeated Ajla Tomljanović in the first round after also winning three qualifying rounds.
 As a result, she reached a new career-high ranking of No. 72 after the tournament.

 She reached the third round at the French Open for the second time in her career.
-As a result, she reached a career-high ranking of No. 59, on 18 July 2022.
+As a result, she reached a new career-high ranking of No. 59, on 18 July 2022.